 1. Does your medical school and/or institution have an Office of Sustainability?

-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability there offic unde Susta on St medi food e explanation: The JMP's preclerkship courses are held at UC Berkeley's University Hall, where is an Office of Sustainability with full-staff who are dedicated to sustainability since 2008.
-The e consists of a full time director (Kira Stoll), several staff members, graduate fellows, and rgraduate fellows.
-In addition, the JMP's clerkships are held at UCSF, which also has an Office of ainability with a full time director.
-"The Office of Sustainability organizes the Advisory Committee ustainability, which includes campus representation from each school, including the school of cine (Dr. Katherine Gundling).
-This committee helps to oversee energy, utilities, infrastructure, , and purchasing sustainability at UCSF's medical campuses" (Source: Planetary Health Report 2021- UCSF).
+1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability

+Score explanation: The JMP's preclerkship courses are held at UC Berkeley's Golden Bear Center, which is within half a mile of the Office of Sustainability, with full-staff who are dedicated to sustainability since 2008.
+The office consists of a full time director (Kira Stoll), several staff members, graduate fellows, and undergraduate fellows.
+In addition, the JMP's clerkships are held at UCSF, which also has an Office of Sustainability with a full time director.
+"The Office of Sustainability organizes the Advisory Committee on Sustainability, which includes campus representation from each school, including the school of medicine (Dr. Katherine Gundling).
+This committee helps to oversee energy, utilities, infrastructure, food, and purchasing sustainability at UCSF's medical campuses" (Source: Planetary Health Report Card 2021- UCSF).

 2. How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: In November 2013, Present Janet Napolitano of the UC System introduced the Carbon Neutrality Initiative , a pledge for UCs to commit to emitting net zero greenhouse gases from carbon emission sources by 2025.
-Although UC Berkeley has a 2025 Carbon Neutrality Planning Framework and has a new Clean Energy Campus website , there are no listed concrete plans to reach these goals.
-Similarly, the UCSF Office of Sustainability pledged to reach carbon neutrality by 2025 , but I could not find tangible steps on how they plan to tackle all the three scope emissions.
+The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate The institution/medical school does not meet any of the requirements listed above

+Score explanation: In November 2013, Present Janet Napolitano of the UC System introduced the Carbon Neutrality Initiative, a pledge for UCs to commit to emitting net zero greenhouse gases from carbon emission sources by 2025.
+UC Berkeley has a 2025 Carbon Neutrality Planning Framework and has a new Clean Energy Campus website, there are concrete plans set to reach these goals by 2030 with progress outlined.
+Similarly, the UCSF Office of Sustainability pledged to reach carbon neutrality by 2025,